 Treatment & Services

-Arizona Oncology's hematology/oncology physicians specializing in Stem Cell Transplant bring extensive experience consulting with and treating stem cell transplant patients.
+Arizona Oncology's hematology/oncology physicians specializing in bone marrow transplant, also called a stem cell transplant bring extensive experience consulting with and treating stem cell transplant patients.
 The Cancer Transplant Institute is located at the Virginia G. Piper Cancer Center at Scottsdale Healthcare, which is a new program created to provide comprehensive, personalized care for patients with blood cancers such as leukemia, lymphoma and multiple myeloma.
 Patients will be seen in consultation at the Virginia G. Piper Cancer Center and undergo Stem Cell Transplant at Scottsdale Healthcare (Shea Campus).
 These transplants are performed in both an outpatient and an inpatient setting.
 Whether a patient is treated primarily as an inpatient or an outpatient depends on the type of transplant, the type of cancer, and on the individual patient and family needs.
 The Cancer Transplant Institutes provides complete care throughout the entire spectrum of a patient’s transplant process, from initial consultation services through to follow-up care after a bone marrow transplant (often called hematopoietic stem cell transplant).

 Select the links below to learn more about Stem Cell Transplant:

 Stem Cell transplantation is a highly advanced and specialized procedure that first uses chemotherapy, with or without radiation, at very high doses to eliminate cancer cells within the body.
 As a result of this intensive treatment, the patient’s bone marrow is rendered incapable of producing healthy blood cells from the stem cells that reside in the bone marrow.
 Stem cells are immature cells that give rise to white blood cells (which fight infections), red blood cells (which carry oxygen), and platelets (which prevent bleeding).